scambo00/Google_Assistant_WNR/README.md

 On the next screen, we enter in our agent’s details, including:
 * Name: This is just for your own reference to differentiate agents in the api.ai interface.
 You could call the agent anything you would like, (I chose Wink Node Red).
 * Description: A human readable description so you can remember what the agent’s responsible for.
 This is optional and might not be needed if your agent’s name is self-explanatory.
 * Language: The language which the agent works in.
-For this tutorial, we will be choosing English as English.
+For this tutorial, we will be choosing English.

 When you have input your agent’s settings, choose “Save” next to the agent’s name to save everything: